 Declining populations and distribution of greater sage-grouse (Centrocercus urophasianus) in Washington have resulted in serious concerns for their long-term conservation status.
-The overall population was estimated to be 998 in 2013, associated with 27 leks.
+The overall population was estimated to be 902 in 2014, associated with 27 leks.
 The Washington Department of Fish and Wildlife, in cooperation with the U.S. Bureau of Land Management, initiated a project in 2008 to reintroduce greater sage-grouse to the Swanson Lakes Wildlife Area in Lincoln County, Washington.
 The project was designed to establish a third population in the state in an area with more than 200 km of shrubsteppe habitat on public lands.
 Prior to the first translocation in 2008 there were rare observations of sage-grouse in the release area.
 It was not clear whether these observations were birds dispersing from the closest population in Douglas County or whether these birds were 'remnants' from an endemic population known to occupy the area through the mid-1980s.
-From spring 2008 to spring 2013, 202 greater sage-grouse were translocated from southern Oregon to the Washington release site and their movements, productivity, habitat use, and survival have been monitored.
+From spring 2008 to spring 2014, 240 greater sage-grouse were translocated from southern Oregon to the Washington release site and their movements, productivity, habitat use, and survival have been monitored.
 In 2010 three males were observed strutting for two hens post release.
-In 2011 a couple hundred meters to the north of the 2010 strut site a lek formed with 7 males observed pre-release.
-Pre-release, 7 and 12 males were observed on the lek in 2012 & 2013, respectively.
-Though the lek appears to be firmly established and growing the overall population is still below minimum viability and we propose an additional translocation of sage-grouse in spring 2014.
+In 2011 a couple hundred meters to the north of the 2010 strutting site a lek formed with 7 males observed pre-release.
+Since 2010 the lek has remained active and steadily grown.
+In 2014, 13 males were observed on the lek, pre-release.
+Though the lek appears to be firmly established and growing the overall population is still below minimum viability and we propose additional translocations of sage-grouse in future springs.